 Warren works in the most traditional styles of the Kewa jewelers—heishi beads and inlaid shell, both of which are used for necklaces and earrings.
 However, he is also contemporary with his works, taking new approaches to the concept of slab and mosaic styles.
-Warren is young artist who shows great promise and creativity.
-A traditional young man of a very traditional people, the gallery feels fortunate to be able to showcase his works.
+A traditional young man of a very traditional people, the gallery feels fortunate to be able to showcase his creative works.